What it does

 "Show me details for the signup_started event on mysite.com last 30 days."

-"For the demo_booked event, group by source."
+"For the demo_booked event, group by the rep property."

-A typical response, grouped by referrer_host:
+A typical response, grouped by the custom plan property:

 Returns event counts segmented by a property of your choice.
 The

-when firing the event (e.g. plan, variant,
+(e.g. plan, variant, source).

 Volume metric: counts include AI-mediated human browsing if the event was fired from a Claude/ChatGPT-fetched page.